tesfahunfola/Habesha_Cuisine/README.md

 ## Contributing
 Feel free to fork the repository and submit pull requests for improvements or bug fixes.

-## License
-This project is open-source.
-No specific license is defined; use at your own discretion.

 ## Contact
 For questions or feedback, please reach out to the project maintainer.